 ANZICS CTG Endorsed Study

-A crossover, cluster randomised controlled trial of Selective Decontamination of the Digestive Tract in Intensive Care Unit patients in Australia and New Zealand
+A crossover, cluster randomised controlled trial of Selective Decontamination of the Digestive Tract in Intensive Care Unit patients.

-Selective Decontamination of the Digestive Tract (SDD) is a treatment designed to reduce the risk of infection and improve survival for critically ill patients, involving the deliberate application of antibiotics and antifungal drugs to the throat and their instillation into the stomach, combined with a short course of intravenous antibiotics.
+Selective Decontamination of the Digestive Tract (SDD) is a treatment designed to reduce the risk of infection and improve survival for critically ill patients, involving the application of topical non-absorbable antibiotics and antifungals to the throat and instillation into the stomach, combined with a short course of intravenous antibiotics.
 Although many trials suggest that SDD works, the research results have not been convincing enough to lead to the widespread uptake of SDD.
-Clinicians are concerned that SDD will increase antibiotic resistance amongst endemic bacteria.
-As a result, SDD is not currently widely practiced.
+Clinicians are concerned that SDD will increase antibiotic resistance and as a result, SDD is not currently widely practiced.

-This study is designed to resolve this uncertainty.
-We will conduct a crossover cluster randomised controlled trial (x-cRCT) for two 12 month periods in about 20 ICUs in Australia and NZ., recruiting about 6,900 critically ill mechanically ventilated patients.
-Mortality rates will be compared between the two groups and antibiotic resistance levels will be evaluated in samples from all patients prior to, during, and after the trial.
+This study was designed to resolve this uncertainty.
+We planned to conduct a crossover cluster randomised controlled trial (x-cRCT) for two 12-month periods in about 30 ICUs in Australia, Canada and UK, recruiting about 12,000 mechanically ventilated patients.
+Mortality rates would be compared between the two groups and antibiotic resistance rates evaluated in samples from all patients in the ICUs prior, during and after the trial.

 The George Institute for Global Health